awsdocs/amazon-emr-management-guide/doc_source/emr-lf-terms.md

 **Federation**

 The creation of a trust relationship between an external identity provider \(IdP\) and AWS Identity and Access Management\(IAM\)\.
 Users can sign in through a compatible, Security Assertion Markup Language \(SAML\) 2\.0 identity provider \(IdP\), such as Microsoft Active Directory Federation Services\.
-For more information, see [Configure Third\-Party Providers for SAML](emr-lf-idp.md)\.
+For more information, see [Configure third\-party providers for SAML](emr-lf-idp.md)\.
 When you use SAML 2\.0 to configure a trust relationship between an IdP and IAM, AWS assigns the user an IAM role\.
 The user also receives temporary credentials that allow the user to access your AWS Lake Formation resources\.

 **Trust policy**